o2r-project/o2r-inspecter/README.md

 **It's recommended to build the image manually once to create a build cache**.

 The test relies on it's own Dockerfile at `tests/testthat/Dockerfile`, which reduces rebuild time to improve local development experience.

+When the test fails with "too many failures", the Docker container `inspecter_test` must be removed manually before re-running the tests.

 ## License